 It’s 2 am and I’m lying here in bed wide awake.
-Awoken by the sound of thunder I roll over to check the weather on my phone.
-The radar bleeds of red and orange.
+Awoken by thunder, I roll over to check the weather on my phone.
+The radar bleeds red and orange.
 Another night of torrential rain with a basement that has already flooded in the past few weeks.
-I immediately regret looking at my phone as I’m really wide awake now.
+I immediately regret looking at my phone as I’m wide awake now.
 I should have tried to go right back to bed.

 Lightning strikes again.
 And again.
 I may as well give up on going back to sleep at this point.

-According to my weather app, it’s supposed to rain for the next four hours.
+My weather app says it will rain for the next four hours.
 Already this year we’ve had historic flooding in our area.
-I can’t help but wonder what this rain will do to areas already impacted by flooding.
+I can’t help but wonder what this rain will do to locations already impacted by flooding.

-I immediately went to the area of the basement with the storm drain, which has been known to backup before.
+I immediately went to the basement area with the storm drain, which was known to backup before.
 It was clear that water was running to the drain, and not out of it.
 There was a lot of it.
 About two-thirds of our basement is finished with Pergo wood flooring.
-Already I could see the edges of the floorboards wilting as a result of the water underneath.
-I had flashbacks of making the decision to go with Pergo instead of vinyl flooring.
+Already I could see the edges of the floorboards wilting due to the water underneath.
+I had flashbacks of deciding to go with Pergo instead of vinyl flooring.
 I’ve since given up hope of saving the flooring due to the water damage.
 It will all have to be replaced.

 Our storage area was in the worst shape.
 Thankfully, our photos and important documents were on top shelves.
-There was about an inch of standing water in that area.
-As I made my way to the back side of the house, even more water.
-Our basement bathroom, which is currently unfinished, had water seeping in from behind the dry wall.
-I thought to myself, my laziness paid off here as we had planned to finish that bathroom earlier this year but never got around to it.
+There was about an inch of standing water in that area as I made my way to the back side of the house, even more water.
+Our basement bathroom, which is currently unfinished, had water seeping in from behind the drywall.
+I thought my laziness paid off here as we had planned to finish that bathroom earlier this year but never got around to it.

 Of course, none of this will be covered by insurance.